JT992/clocktower-homebrew-stuff/README.md

 Soon, I'll add some of my custom scripts here too.

 I am not associated/affilated with the [Pandemonium Institute](https://bloodontheclocktower.com/about-us) or the Online Grimoire in any way.

+# Credits

+Thank you to all my Clocktower players who have tested my homebrew characters, you are all excellent guinea pigs:

+- HinglJ
+- WolfishMass
+- Captain Birdseye
+- lxguardian
+-